mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 GROUP BY
   metric_date
 ```

+Notice that in each retention definition, the numerator always contains the exact
+same condition as the denominator plus additional constraints (`AND ...`).
+It is very easy to accidentally define a retention metric that is logically
+inconsistent and can rise above 1.

 Under the hood, `bits28_retention` is using a series of calls to the lower-level
 `bits28_range` function, which is explained later in this article.